 Arbitrations in London are conducted under the Arbitration Act 1996.

 The London Maritime Arbitrators Association (LMAA) was founded in 1960.
-The LMAA Terms (also available in Chinese) are the terms on which LMAA members usually accept arbitration appointments in maritime cases.
+The new LMAA Terms effective as of 1 May, 2021 (also available in Chinese) are the terms on which LMAA members usually accept arbitration appointments in maritime cases.
 Where the members of the tribunal accept the appointment on such terms, they apply to and govern the procedure adopted in the arbitration reference.

 In a continuing flat market, the statistics remain robust with over 500 awards published and nearly 3,000 appointments in total, with a notable 25% increase in the number of SCP appointments.

-The LMAA also publishes its Intermediate Claims Procedure (ICP), and the Small Claims Procedure (SCP), as well as a procedure for Fast and Low Cost Arbitration (FALCA), Mediation Terms and LMAA/Baltic Exchange Mediation Terms, all of which together offer those involved in maritime matters a wide range of choice for the resolution of disputes.
+The LMAA publishes its LMAA Intermediate Claims Procedure 2021, and the LMAA Small Claims Procedure 2021, as well as a procedure for Fast and Low Cost Arbitration (FALCA), and Mediation Terms, all of which together offer those involved in maritime matters a wide range of choice for the resolution of disputes.
+Earlier editions of the Terms and Procedures are available on LMAA website.

 GAFTA is an international Trade Association with over 1500 members in 89 countries.
 Its aim is to promote international trade in grain, animal feed materials, pulses and rice and to protect the interests of its members worldwide, providing the support and international contacts they require.
 GAFTA also conducts arbitration.